 - Wait until the sync is finished and all your books and documents have been imported.

-After successful login to Dropbox, you may find yourself in Notebooks 6 instead of Notebooks 8; iOS automatically decides which version to launch and may think that Notebooks 6 is the “more important” one.
+After logging in to Dropbox you may find yourself in Notebooks 6 rather than Notebooks 8 (on iOS 11 you may actually see a message stating that Notebooks needs to be updated); this is because iOS automatically decides which version to launch and obviously thinks that Notebooks 6 is “more important” because you used it more frequently.
 There are multiple options to handle this situation:

 - Temporarily remove the Dropbox app from your device.
 Notebooks then uses a different method for logging in to Dropbox.
 After successful login, you can reinstall the Dropbox app.
 (Since Dropbox does not store any local documents, this process is non destructive).